food & drink · attractions & tours ·

 Her Daughters Cafe

-Her Daughters Cafe is the perfect spot to post up for or a cozy cup or afternoon work session.
-While the cafe is closed on Mondays, you can stop by from Tuesday through Sunday at 7am to 3pm.
-Remote workers with a sweet tooth will be pleased by their menu full of pastries and desserts, such as bread pudding, coffee cake, and jumbo brownies.
-Smashed breakfast bagels and scramble bowls will keep you fueled up throughout the morning rush.
+Her Daughters Cafe is the perfect spot to post up for a cozy cup or afternoon work session.
+While the cafe is closed on Mondays, you can stop by from Tuesday through Sunday from 7 am to 3 pm.
+Remote workers with a sweet tooth will be pleased by their menu of pastries and desserts—think bread pudding, coffee cake, and jumbo brownies.
+Smashed breakfast bagels and scramble bowls will keep you fueled throughout the morning rush.
 Her Daughters Cafe usually offers up a seasonal cold brew flavor as well.
-Irish Potato Cold Brew and Pumpkin Pie Brew are past highlights.

 Free Library of Philadelphia

-If you need a truly quiet remote work space, you can never go wrong with the library.
-Philadelphia’s library system has locations all over the city, but its main branch, Parkway Central Library, is rich in history and offers the most spacious setting for doing work.
+If you need a truly quiet, remote workspace, you can never go wrong with the library.
+Philadelphia’s library system has locations all over the city, but its main branch, Parkway Central Library, is rich in history and offers the most spacious setting for powering through some work.
 The library has computers for public use, photocopiers, scanners, printers, and more.
 Plus, just as the name suggests, you don’t have to spend a dime to work here all day.

 Where: 1901 Vine St. (Parkway Central Library)